 Your child may also get free school meals if you get any of these benefits and your child is both:

 - Younger than the compulsory age for starting school

 If your child is eligible for free school meals, they’ll remain eligible until they finish the phase of schooling (primary or secondary) they’re in on 31 March 2022.

-All primary school children in Sheffield aged between 5-11 years are entitled to subsidised school milk at a cost of 18p (as at October Term 2 2022) for a 1/3 pint (189 ml) carton of semi-skimmed.
+All primary school children in Sheffield aged between 5-11 years are entitled to subsidised school milk at a cost of 23p (as at September Term 1 2023) for a 1/3 pint (189 ml) carton of semi-skimmed.